One of the largest and most comprehensive programs of its kind in Canada.

 Students concentrating in studio work (performance or production) graduate with a BFA degree.
 Those concentrating in theatre studies (history, theory and criticism) graduate with a BA degree.

-- The Department of Theatre is part of Ontario's only School of the Arts, Performance, Media & Design, which also houses degree programs in Dance, Design, Digital Media, Film, Music and Visual Arts & Art History.
+- The Department of Theatre is part of Ontario's only School of the Arts, Performance, Media & Design which also houses degree programs in Cinema & Media Arts, Dance, Design, Digital Media, Theatre, and Visual Art & Art History.
 Cross-departmental activities are strongly encouraged, and Theatre students enrich their educational experience by drawing on courses and resources from these areas as well as the University at large.

 - To give you additional insight into the working world of theatre, the department regularly presents talks by theatre artists active in all aspects of the profession.